matthewpersico/personal/README-direct.md

 for i in '.git-template' 'personal'; do
     cd ${HOME}/$i
     pwd
-    git checkout --track origin/$existing_branchname done
+    git checkout --track origin/$machine_branch done
 ```

-Either way, we will refer to this branch as `machine-branch` later on.

 ## Set up dotfiles

 This step stores existing dotfiles and links to new ones in the repo.
+The log
-The log file is so that you can have a record od what fails so that you can go back and correct it.
+file is created in order that you can have a record of what fails so you can go
+back and correct it.

 ```
 cd $HOME/personal/dotfiles